 Yes — an excellent choice!
 If you want to become a primary care physician, medical specialist, surgeon or biomedical researcher, ASU’s School of Life Sciences is a great place to start.

 In fact, School of Life Sciences has had more students accepted into medical school (each year since 2010) than any other school at ASU.

 Our three majors provide a comprehensive education in the life sciences.
 You will gain the critical-thinking and study skills, research experience and core concepts you need to be admitted to medical school.

-Does School of Life Sciences offer a pre-med major?
+Does School of Life Sciences offer a major called "pre-med"?

 No. We do not — for good reason.

 The top medical schools prefer students who receive a traditional liberal arts education.
 Since course requirements for medical school are minimal, take science courses that will best prepare you for the MCAT (Medical College Admissions Test).

 Which major will “best” prepare me for medical school?

 The best major is the one you are most passionate about.
 Medical schools want mature, well-rounded scholars who are enthusiastic about learning, have diverse interests and are inspired by public service.